SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/on-premise/configure-backup.md

 - Restore operation always assumes a running destination Prophecy cluster where the data and the configuration of source cluster will be restored.

 ### Starting a Restore

+:warning: To trigger a backup/restore manually you would require a API key.
+[Follow the API Key generation document to generate the same](./generate-api-key) before proceeding below.

 The below API is used to trigger a store opertion.
 It expects one parameter which is the `timestamp` of a successful backup.